Breeding for Temperament, Health and Character

 - Once you have provided Ontario Pomsky Puppies with proof of spay/neuter of the puppy you have selected from us before the puppy turns 9 months of age, or

 - If we cannot place a puppy with you for any reason after 12 months from the date you joined the Wait List.
-A portion of the Reservation Deposit may be refunded prior to 12 months on a case-by-case basis.
+A pro-rated portion of the Reservation Deposit may be refunded prior to 12 months.

 - Reservation Deposits are 100% Transferable!
 If it is your turn to choose a puppy and you would like a puppy from another litter, your Reservation Deposit can be used to choose a puppy from any future litter we have.
 There is no limit on how long you can stay on our Wait List, or how many times you pass until you find your perfect puppy!